grwllrnc/BrowsingHistoryEditor/README.md

 # BrowsingHistoryEditor

-A browser-based application to load, edit and export the web browsing history.
+A Flask-based application to load, edit and export the web browsing history.
 BrowsingHistoryEditor was developed for a research project at the University of Zurich, Switzerland.

 Supported browsers: Firefox, Chrome, Internet Explorer (>=10), Edge, Safari.